PouyaSonej/PouyaSonej.github.io/_teaching/Project-13.md

 location: "Shiraz, Iran"
 ---

-In this project, I used a kaggle dataset on U-net.
+This model will take an image and segment person, cloth, accessories, hat, etc. I used a kaggle dataset on U-net.

 **Link to the gihub repository:**